mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 So finally, language completely drops off; what [or] who he is.
 That's why he said, “I don’t know.”
 But “I don’t know” is really looking at the direct reality, [the] reality in which Bodhidharma really exists from day to day.

 Why he comes to China to teach Buddhism – at that time, there is a purpose of activity.
 Well, if you do something with a purpose, there must be some profit, or result, or reward, very naturally.
 This is a very systematic understanding of human activity.
 Of course, we should know this; but we cannot judge reality in that way.

 [For example,] even though you teach for [a long time], how many people understand Buddha’s teaching?
 Pretty rare.
 I believe I have given instruction of zazen for 50 years.
 I don’t know how many people I [have] given instruction.
 But you remind me, how many people come back after that?
 Clearly, one or two.

 ##### 50:17

-So, Master Chih asks, “Does your majesty know who this man is?”
+So, "Master Chih asks, 'Does your majesty know who this man is?'
 The Emperor says, “I don’t know.”

-Master Chih said, “He is the Mahasattva Avalokitesvara, transmitting the Buddha Mind Seal.”
+Master Chih said, 'He is the Mahasattva Avalokitesvara, transmitting the Buddha Mind Seal.'”

-[laughs] Really Zen Master Chih was treating badly Emperor Wu [laughter], because he loves, the Zen Master knew, the Emperor Wu who believed very strongly Avalokiteshvara.
-So completely we got ... expression without complaint, anyway he believes Avalokitshvara, expressing his respect to Avalokiteshvara. [laughs] The Master teased Emperor Wu: “He is Mahasattva Avalokiteshvara.”
-Mahasattva means Avalokiteshvara is not usual Avalokiteshvara, but seems to be a “god,” or divinity, who has sort of a strong power to control human beings.
-That is “Maha sattva”; means great being.
-Completely beyond the discussion of Avalokitshvara.
-Has … power over … ????????
-This is Avalokitshvara.
-That’s a mahasattva.
+*[he laughs]* Really Zen Master Chih was treating Emperor Wu badly *[laughter]* ... because this Zen Master knew that Emperor Wu believed very strongly [in] Avalokiteshvara.
+So completely in that expression, without complaint, ... expressing his respect to Avalokiteshvara, *[he laughs]* the Zen Master teased Emperor Wu: “He is Mahasattva Avalokiteshvara.”
+Mahasattva means Avalokiteshvara is not the usual Avalokiteshvara, but seems to be a “god” or divinity, which has sort of a strong power to control human beings.
+“Maha sattva” means "great being".
+Completely beyond the discussion of Avalokitshvara *[unintelligible]*.
+This is Avalokitshvara; that’s a mahasattva.
 He put the Mahasattva to Avalokiteshvara.

 (51:55) Bodhidharma is not Bodhidharma, Bodhidharma is Avalokiteshvara.
 So, I really wanted to know how, to see, how Emperor Wu was surprised to hear that, immediately as the great Zen Master Chih expressed it.
 As Emperor Wu said,

 The Emperor felt regretful, so he wanted to send an emissary to go invite Bodhidharma to return.

-So, he was, “Oh...
+So, he was [like], “Oh!
 Oh, Avalokiteshvara.
-Oh, I missed it.” [laughter] So he tried to send an emissary to invite again.
+Oh, I missed it.” *[laughter]* So he tried to send an emissary to invite again.
 So, Zen Master says,

 “Your majesty, don’t say that you will send someone to fetch him back.
 Even if everyone in the whole country were to go after him, he still wouldn’t return.”